What We Do

 gender-equity

-CITIZENSHIP WORKSHOP FOR STUDENTS
+LEADERSHIP WORKSHOP FOR STUDENTS

 Students at the UNIFAT Primary School in Gulu, Uganda receive certificates of achievement following a 2-day workshop on how to design and implement community outreach projects.